White Rose Care Centre

 Both files observed were found to hold all appropriate documentation and information i.e. two written references, a detailed application form, interview records and signed contract of employment.
 Whilst viewing the application forms, no gaps were observed as appropriate details were provided by the candidate.

-Training certificates were not observed during this visit; however, the RI advised that they are retained electronically, and the monitoring officer was provided with the home’s training matrix, which evidenced the training courses all staff have attended.
+Training certificates are retained electronically, and the monitoring officer was provided with the home’s training matrix, which evidenced the required mandatory training courses, along with non-mandatory courses that assist with providing care and support.

 During the visit, no evidence was observed in respect of the staff obtaining their Social Care Wales qualification; however, it was explained that both staff members held their workbooks as they are currently working toward the qualification.